 As thrilling as it can be, starting a new company is not an easy task.
 Learn about the 10 most common mistakes entrepreneurs make to avoid them!

 Starting a new company, as thrilling as it may seem, is not an easy task.
+Especially when investing into early-stage companies through SEIS or EIS, a startup's success is not certain.
 Very often, entrepreneurs make some mistake that eventually leads to the downfall of their company.
 We spoke with the SFC Capital team to find the most common reasons why startup businesses get in trouble and eventually fail.

 1. Wrong business model